 Learn how to draw a great looking Joker with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Joker drawing.

 "Smile, because it confuses people.
 Smile, because it's easier than explaining what is killing you inside."

 The Joker has been the enemy of Batman from the beginning; he first appeared alongside the Dark Knight in the debut issue of the Batman comic book in 1940.